binerogroup/documentation/_sources/compute/launching-an-instance/index.rst.txt

 .. note::

-   In order to create an instance, you will first need to know what :doc:`flavor <../flavors>` you want as well as what :doc:`image </images/index>` to boot from.
+   To create an instance, you will first need to know what :doc:`flavor <../flavors>` you want and what :doc:`image </images/index>` to boot from.

-   If you have not configured SSH-keys (for Linux) or networking yet, you may want to do :doc:`some initial configuration first </getting-started/launching-an-instance>`.
+   If you have not configured SSH-keys (for Linux) or networking yet, you might want to do :doc:`some initial configuration first </getting-started/launching-an-instance>`.

 .. toctree::